EnAccess/micropowermanager/docs/development/development-environment.md

 For local development and editor integration it can be helpful to have a local instance of PHP.
 This will allow you to run composer scripts like `larastan` without the need to use Docker.

-These steps are highly dependant on your system.
+These steps are highly dependant on your system setup.
 For example using `brew` on MacOS

 ```sh
 brew install php@8.2